Snezhanka Tower

 Snezhanka Tower (кула „Снежанка“) is a 156-metre-high television tower built of reinforced concrete with an observation deck near Pamporovo, Bulgaria.
-Snezhanka Tower is situated on Snezhanka Peak, at 1928 m above sea level.
+Snezhanka Tower is situated on Snezhanka Peak, at 1926 m above sea level.

 The tower has a café with a panoramic view of the Rhodope, the Rila and the Pirin Mountains, even the Aegean Sea being visible on a clear day.

+History

+Before the Snezhanka Tower, from 1971, the site was already being used by the Bulgarian National Television and Radio to transmit their respective broadcasts.

+In 1973, construction on the Snezhanka Tower began, with the goal of replacing the older and much smaller broadcasting equipment in place at the time.

+The tower was completed and opened to the public in 1978.

+Design

+The building, even when planned, was intended to be a tourist destination.
+This goal was reflected in the design for the building, with the bigger, lower ring of the tower housing television and radio broadcasting equipment, and the thinner, top ring being a panoramic cafe and restaurant.